-- 14.4 Before imposing a sanction, the Department of Finance and the Bank of Canada will contact the government securities distributor in question to notify the firm of their intention to impose a sanction, and to provide the firm with an opportunity to explain the situation. - 14.5 The sanctions that the Department of Finance and the Bank of Canada may impose include suspending the government securities distributor from participating in one or more future auctions; and changing, on a temporary or permanent basis, the distributor's bidding limits.
-In the event of behaviour that the Department of Finance and the Bank of Canada consider to be fundamentally incompatible with a firm continuing to act as a government securities distributor, the Department of Finance and the Bank of Canada may revoke the government securities distributor's status as a government securities distributor. - 14.6 Sanctioning of government securities distributors in the case of an infraction related to these Terms is based on a surveillance framework that ensures the fair and consistent treatment of all parties involved. - 14.7 Any outstanding obligations or liabilities owed by a government securities distributor to the Bank of Canada or the Government as a result of past participation in auctions shall survive the imposition of any sanction on that government securities distributor.
+- 12.3 The Department of Finance and the Bank of Canada may sanction a bidder if they are of the view that the bidder has: attempted to manipulate the market for Government of Canada securities; made an incorrect representation or certification; failed to provide information required under these Terms, or provided information that was incorrect, inaccurate, or incomplete or participated in any other breach of these Terms or, in the case of government securities distributors, of IIROC Rule 2800, Code of Conduct for Corporation Dealer Member Firms Trading in Wholesale Domestic Debt Markets.
+In the case of customers, the Department of Finance and the Bank of Canada may also refer the incident to IIROC or any other regulatory authority. - Before imposing a sanction, the Department of Finance and the Bank of Canada will contact the bidder in question to notify the firm of their intention to impose a sanction, and to provide the firm with an opportunity to explain the situation. - 12.5 The sanctions that the Department of Finance and the Bank of Canada may impose include suspending the bidder from participating in one or more future auctions; and changing, on a temporary or permanent basis, the government securities distributor's bidding limits.
+In the event of behaviour that the Department of Finance and the Bank of Canada consider to be fundamentally incompatible with a firm continuing to act as a bidder, the Department of Finance and the Bank of Canada may

+- 12.5.1 in the case of a government securities distributor, revoke the government securities distributor; or - 12.5.2 in the case of a customer, revoke the customer's access to auctions. - 12.6 Sanctioning of bidders in the case of an infraction related to these Terms is based on a surveillance framework that ensures the fair and consistent treatment of all parties involved. - 12.7 Any outstanding obligations or liabilities owed by a bidder to the Bank of Canada or the Government as a result of past participation in auctions shall survive the imposition of any sanction on that bidder.